alialobidm/metamask-design-system/packages/design-system-react-native/src/components/AvatarIcon/README.md

 # AvatarIcon

 The `AvatarIcon` component is reserved for representing static icons inside of an avatar.

-It extends the functionality of [`AvatarBase`](../AvatarBase/) by incorporating an icon and severity levels, making it useful for visually representing statuses, alerts, or simply user avatars with icons.
+_Developer Note: This components extends the functionality of [`AvatarBase`](../AvatarBase/) by incorporating an icon and severity levels, making it useful for visually representing statuses, alerts, or simply user avatars with icons._

 ---